peteroupc/peteroupc.github.io/random.md

 <a id=Suggested_Entropy_Size></a>
 ### Suggested Entropy Size

 The following Python code suggests how many bits of entropy are needed for shuffling.
-For example&mdash;
+For example:
+- To shuffle an `n`-item list, the suggested bits of entropy is at least as high as the base-2 logarithm, rounded up, of `n!` (`stateLengthN(n)`).
-- to shuffle a 52-item list, it is suggested to use a PRNG with state length 226 or more, initialized with a seed with at least 226 bits of entropy (`stateLengthN(52)`), and
+- To shuffle a 52-item list, at least 226 bits of entropy is suggested (`stateLengthN(52)`).
-- to shuffle two 52-item lists of identical contents together, then the suggested state length and bits of entropy are 500 or more (`stateLengthDecks(2, 52)`).
+- To shuffle two 52-item lists of identical contents together, at least 500 bits of entropy is suggested (`stateLengthDecks(2, 52)`).

 &nbsp;

-    def fac(x):
-        """ Calculates factorial of x. """
-        if x<=1: return 1
-        ret=1
-        for i in range(x): ret=ret*(i+1)
-        return ret
+    from math import factorial as fac

     def ceillog2(x):
-        """ Calculates base-2 logarithm of x, rounded up. """
+        """ Calculates base-2 logarithm, rounded up, of x. """
         ret=0
         needCeil=True
         while x>1: